All Episodes

 Times goes on.

-Andrew Weissman, who helped lead the cases against the former Trump campaign officials Paul Manafort and Rick Gates will be concluding his detail to the special counsel's office in the near future.
+Andrew Weissman, who helped lead the cases against the former Trump campaign officials Paul Manafort and Rick Gates, will be concluding his detail to the special counsel's office in the near future.

-Peter Carr, the special counsel spokesman said, Mr. Weissman's decision to leave has been closely scrutinized for clues about what it says about the apparent conclusion of the special counsel's work.
+Peter Carr, the special counsel spokesman, said, Mr. Weissman's decision to leave has been closely scrutinized for clues about what it says about the apparent conclusion of the special counsel's work.

 The inquiry findings seem so sure to send shockwaves through Washington, whether or not prosecutors found that Trump or any member of his inner circle worked with Russia to interfere in the election or obstruct the investigation.

-I mean, it's just it's the type of only the the left-wing media mob could come up with this nonsense.
+I mean, it's just, it's the type of only the left-wing media mob could come up with this nonsense, the rage Trump media mob.

 And it's kind of hysterical.

-Um it's just crazy.
+Anyway, it's just crazy.

-Hang on, I gotta send some.
+Hang on, I got to send something.

 Got it.